Smoothed Phase-Coded FMCW: Waveform Properties and Transceiver Architecture: Smooth Phase Transition Waveforms

 \subsection{Gaussian PC-FMCW}

-A smoother can be applied to the phase of the signal to improve spectral efficiency.
+A smoother can be applied to the phase of the code signal to reduce the spectrum widening of the coded beat signal.
 In this paper, we have used the Gaussian filter as a smoother for analysis.
 However, a different smoothing filter can be selected depending on the required spectral behavior of the application.
 The Gaussian filter can be represented as:

 where $\eta=\sqrt{\frac{2{\pi}^2 {B_s^2}}{\ln{2}}}$ and $B_s$ is the $3$-dB bandwidth of the Gaussian filter.
 The Gaussian filter in frequency domain can be written as \cite{RouphaelBook2009}:

 Applying Gaussian filter to the binary code, we obtained the Gaussian binary code $\phi_{\text{gauss}}(t)=\phi_{\text{bpsk}}(t)\otimes h(t)$ as demonstrated in Figure~\ref{fig:4}.
 The instantaneous frequency for the Gaussian binary code can be written as: